-10. SAB / SBE / DAB Operation

-a.
-Did you engage with any boards? Υ

-b.
-Were the boards conducted to your satisfaction? Υ

-c.
-Were processes for determination of awards and honours conducted fairly? Υ

-(SBE and DAB only)

-d.
+10. Results Processing and Board Operation (SAB / SBE / DAB) a.
+Were the processes for the approval of module results conducted to your Υ satisfaction (SAB and DAB externals only) b.
+Were processes for determination of awards and honours conducted fairly? Υ (SBE and DAB externals only) c.
+If you engaged with any boards, either in person or online, were you satisfied Υ with the operation and final recommendations of the board(s)? d.
 Were you satisfied that the operation of the Degree Assessment Board was in N/A

-line with UWS Regulations?
-(DAB only)

-e.
-Were you satisfied with the operation and final recommendations of the Υ

-hoard?

-Please use this box to provide any additional comments with regard to the operation of the Board.
+Please use this box to provide any additional comments with regard to the operation of the Boards and processes for approval of module results, programme progression and award.
 This could include opportunities for improvement or to identify examples of good practice: